List of the top 20 Slack games

 What is Slack?

-Slack is a messaging platform that caters to businesses in need of an internal communications tool outside of emails.
+Slack is a messaging platform for businesses that need an internal communications tool other than emails.
 With this app, users can create specific channels for each department or user group.

 This kind of convenience is what drives companies to use it for their internal communication.